-One of the most common reasons clients contacts The Compensation Experts is to enquire about car accident injury claims.
-We help drivers, passengers, and pedestrians who, through no fault of their own, have been hurt by the careless or negligent actions of another.
-If you have been injured in a road traffic accident, then get in touch today for free, no obligation advice about claiming damages.
+One of the most common reasons clients contact The Compensation Experts is to enquire about car accident injury claims.
+We help drivers, passengers, and pedestrians who have injuries because of someone else.
+If you have had a road traffic accident, then get in touch today for free, no-obligation advice about claiming damages.

 What is a Road Traffic Injury Claim?

-Compensation is not restricted to those only injured in car accidents.
-It is also available to victims injured while travelling in a bus, taxi, coach, or train, cyclists, motorcyclists, passengers and pedestrians.
+Compensation is not just for those injured in car accidents.
+It is also available to injuries from accidents while travelling in a bus, taxi, coach, or train.
+Cyclists, motorcyclists, passengers and pedestrians can also claim compensation.

-It may not immediately be obvious if someone is to blame but even if you are unsure it is worthwhile obtaining legal advice, so you have the information you need to make an informed decision when the time comes to decide if and how you will pursue a compensation claim.
+It may not immediately be obvious if it is someone’s fault.
+However, even if you are unsure, it is worthwhile obtaining legal advice.
+This is so you have the information you need to make an informed decision when the time comes to decide whether to claim.
 We have a team of knowledgeable advisors who can answer any of your initial questions and give advice in a free, no-obligation consultation.
-Just give The Compensation Experts a call or fill in our online form and let us know when you would like us to reply.
+So give The Compensation Experts a call or fill in our online form and let us know when you would like us to reply.

-Whiplash is possibly the most common injury cited in an RTA claim.
-It happens when a person’s head is flung back and forth extremely vigorously, as can happen when you are in a vehicle that is struck from behind by another at speed.
-Whiplash can be an incredibly painful and debilitating condition of the neck and shoulders, causing stiffness and restriction of movement for weeks, months or even, in very rare instances, forever.
-We work with personal injury solicitors who specialise in whiplash claims and who can assist if you believe your whiplash was not your fault.
+Whiplash is possibly the most common injury in an RTA claim.
+It happens when a person’s head flings back and forth extremely vigorously.
+This can happen when a vehicle hits you at speed from behind.
+Whiplash can be an incredibly painful and debilitating condition of the neck and shoulders.
+It causes stiffness and restriction of movement for weeks, months or even, in very rare instances, forever.
+We work with personal injury solicitors who specialise in whiplash claims.
+They can assist if you believe your whiplash was not your fault.

-In addition to claiming for whiplash, car crash injuries The Compensation Experts can help you successfully seek compensation for include:
+In addition to claiming for whiplash injuries The Compensation Experts can help you claim compensation for

 Strains, bruising, and soft tissue damage

 Whiplash is not the only type of soft tissue injury car crash victims can suffer.
-Acute bruises, also known as contusions, and sprains where a limb is overextended in a crash, can also affect victims.
+Acute bruises (contusions) and sprains that overextend a limb can also affect victims.

-Head injuries sustained in a car accident can range from a mild concussion to permanent brain damage.
-The Compensation Experts can help if you, or your loved one, has been affected by an Acquired Brain Injury (ABI) as the result of a motor vehicle accident.
+Head injuries from a car accident can range from a mild concussion to permanent brain damage.
+The Compensation Experts can help if you, or your loved one, have an Acquired Brain Injury (ABI) from a motor vehicle accident.

 Neck and spinal damage

-One of the highest compensation payouts in the UK was £23 million which was made to a victim who was left paralysed after a car accident that killed her mother and injured her brother in 2009.
+One of the highest compensation payouts in the UK was £23 million.
+This was made to a victim who was left paralysed after a car accident that killed her mother and injured her brother in 2009.

 Fractures and dislocations

-Broken bones or dislocated joints are another types of injury frequently associated with compensation claims for car accidents.
-A broken bone may not sound like more than a few weeks of inconvenience, but depending on the age of the victim and the nature of the fracture, it can have ongoing health implications.
+Other types of injury that car accidents cause include broken bones or dislocated joints.
+A broken bone may not sound like more than a few weeks of inconvenience, but depending on the age of the victim and the nature of the fracture, the health implications can be ongoing.

 Loss of limbs

-Limbs can be severed in a car accident, or they may be so severely damaged that a surgeon has to amputate them after the event.
+Limbs can be severed in a car accident, or the damage may be so severe that a surgeon has to amputate them after it.
 When part of the body is crushed, the pressure can prevent blood from reaching it.
-If left long enough, the tissue will die, necessitating amputation to prevent decay and infection from setting into healthy tissue.
+If left long enough, the tissue will die.
+This means that the amputation is necessary to prevent infection.

 Loss of sight, hearing, or other senses